The safety of our roads depends on the quality of our drivers.

 We’re convinced there is a better way to develop better drivers.

-In September, 2019, Sergeant Todd Vermillion, a current law enforcement officer and Dan Bracker, a retired Lieutenant with the Missouri State Highway Patrol, Partnered and opened Premier Driving Academy.
+In September, 2019, Todd Vermillion, a retired Sergeant and Dan Bracker, a retired Lieutenant both from the Missouri State Highway Patrol, Partnered and opened Premier Driving Academy.

 With over 50 years of combined law enforcement experience, they recognize the inherent risks involved in operating motor vehicles, particularly for young, inexperienced drivers.
 They collaborated with industry leaders and administrators and developed a proven curriculum that makes their student drivers the perfect candidates for success.

 Premier’s teen driving program includes six, one hour, in-car driving lessons.
 Every lesson is tailored to the strengths and weaknesses of each individual student driver.
 The curriculum is based on a four step lesson plan; instructor explains, as student performs the task, instructor checks for understanding, student explains, then evaluated.
 The student will succeed in driving with repetition and practice.
 The goal at Premier is to develop skilled drivers for a lifetime.

 Dan Bracker, Lieutenant, retired from the Missouri State Highway Patrol in 2018, with more than 26 years of service.
 During his 10 year tenure as Public Information Officer, Dan presented driver education classes at numerous southwest Missouri high schools.
 He has presented highway safety and personal safety education programs to many civic, and private industry groups.
 Most importantly, he passionately instructed both daughters to drive.

 Todd Vermillion, Sergeant, retired from the Missouri State Highway Patrol in 2021, with more than 25 years of service.
 Todd was a Missouri Peace Officer Standards and Training (P.O.S.T.) specialist instructor in the Emergency Vehicle Operations Course (E.V.O.C.) for over 11 years; training law enforcement officers in the safe operation of police vehicles during high stress, high speed maneuvers while providing in-car instruction.
 He also taught his three children to drive safely for life.